 Sadly, Minnie contracted tuberculosis a few months after the wedding and died at her mother's home on September 12, 1919.
 She was only 24 years old.
 She is buried at Evergreens Cemetery with her brother Charles.

-Four years after Minnie's death, Otto remarried, to Anna Plaul, on August 18, 1923.
-He was living in East Northport, Long Island, when he died May 29, 1974 at the age of 83.
+Four years after Minnie's death, Otto remarried, to Anna Meta Plaul, on August 18, 1923.
+Anna was born in Brooklyn around 1896, the daughter of George Plaul and Adeline Craft.
+Otto described himself as being 5'10" tall, with brown hair and eyes, and a ruddy complexion.
+He and Anna had a daughter, Anna Fretz.
+They lived on Long Island where Otto worked as a butcher.
+They were living at Greenlawn, Long Island when Anna died at the age of 46 on August 13, 1942.
+Daughter Anna was only 16 years old.
+32 years later, Otto was living in East Northport, Long Island, when he died May 29, 1974 at the age of 83.
 He is buried at the Long Island National Veterans Cemetery in Farmingdale, Long Island.

 Annie Leier – born January 17, 1896 in Gravesend.
 She died shortly after on March 26, 1896 from Periostitis, an inflammation of the membrane surrounding the bones, brought on by a severe asthmatic attack.
 She is also buried in Gravesend Cemetery.

 Albert Leier – born February 17, 1897 in Gravesend.
-Known more familiarly as Ollie or Allie, Albert was a slender man of medium height, with light brown hair and blue eyes.
-He worked as a horseshoer in a blacksmith shop, a subway conductor for the Brooklyn-Manhattan Transit Corporation, known as the BMT, and as an elevator operator.
-He married Miranda Kennish around 1927.
-They lived at 456 Lexington Avenue in Brooklyn.
+Known more familiarly as Ollie or Allie, Albert was a slender man of medium height (5' 7.5"), weighing about 145 pounds, with light brown hair, blue eyes and a light complexion.
+He also had three deformed fingers on his left hand.
+He worked as a horseshoer in a blacksmith shop, a subway conductor for the Brooklyn-Manhattan Transit Corporation, known as the BMT, an elevator operator, and as an insurance agent for the Metropolitan Insurance Company on Madison Avenue in Manhattan.